 How does urban design work in unstable social and economic contexts?
 Why do developing countries need city transformations?
 What are most advanced methods for urban design?

-In 2016-2018 Strelka Institute ran a joint Masters programme in Advanced Urban Design with HSE Graduate School of Urbanism, which was aimed at the next generation of Urban Designers, combining the best of the Russian Academia and the cutting-edge experimental project-based education.
+In 2016-2018 Strelka Institute implemented a joint Masters programme in Advanced Urban Design with HSE Graduate School of Urbanism, which was aimed at the next generation of Urban Designers, combining the best of the Russian Academia and the cutting-edge experimental project-based education.

 The MA is based on Strelka Institute’s five-year experience in experimental education and embraces best interdisciplinary and international learning practices in urban design.
 In this two-year programme students explored ongoing dynamic urban growth in unstable economic contexts and study advanced urban design methods.